acruzcrespo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    - DOM or Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The object model is a tree structure with each DOM element therefore being a tree node, containing all the same property keys as each other node.

 2. What is an event?

+    -Events in DOM are sent to notify code of interesting things that have taken place.
+Each event is represented by an object which is based on the Event interface, and may have additional custom fields and/or functions used to get additional information about what happened.
+Events can represent everything from basic user interactions to automated notifications of things happening in the rendering model.

 3. What is an event listener?

+    -The method Event Listener() sets up a function that will be called whenever the specified event is delivered to the target.
+AddEventListener() works by adding a function or an object that implements EventListener to the list of event listeners for the specified event type on the EventTarget on which it's called.

 4. Why would we convert a NodeList into an Array?

+    - We convert from nodelist to array because node is not an array, node list is just a collections of nodes that make returns by its properties.

 5. What is a component?

+    - Components are the building block to modern application development.
+Being able to use HTML, CSS, and JS in a reusable way opens up new possibilities for web developers.

 ### Git Set up